Key takeaways

 | C61 Intra-Company Transfer | Yes (qualifying intra-company relationship) | Yes | No — IRCC expects a physical Canadian office | Signed commercial lease + utility bills + work-site assignment |

-The 2026-05 SERP AI Overview for this query covers three of these five categories (OWP, Closed, C61) and omits PGWP and C11.
-The five-category comparison above is the version this guide is built around — IRCC operational guidance treats C11 and PGWP as distinct categories with their own address logic, and a complete reference needs both.
+The six-category comparison above is the version this guide is built around — IRCC operational guidance treats C11, PGWP, and T23 as distinct categories with their own address logic alongside OWP, closed permits, and C61, and a complete reference needs all six.

 Note: video carousel results appear prominently in SERPs for this query — IRCC channel explainers and immigration-consultant walkthroughs.
 We may add an embedded video summary in a future revision.